1997:

 1934:

-Sawyer Biscuit Company, and the Chicago Carton Company.
-The case
+Biscuit Company, and the Chicago Carton Company.
+The case involves the unauthorized

 1946:

-Singer/drummer Gary Lewis (son of famed comedian Jerry Lewis) is born in California.
-In 1964 he and his group the Playboys will perform at Disneyland where they will be discovered by record producer Snuff Garrett.
+Singer/drummer Gary Lewis (son of famed comedian Jerry Lewis) is born in Los Angeles, California.
+In 1964 he and his group the Playboys performed at Disneyland where they were

-Gary Lewis and the Playboys will go on to have a strings of hits that include This Diamond Ring,
+Gary Lewis and the Playboys went on to have a strings of hits that included This Diamond Ring

 1955: